nix-community/robotnix/docs/src/modules/f-droid.md

 The name can really be anything, but the one that is provided here is the one that shows up before refreshing the F-Droid repo list for the first time, so if you want that to look pretty, give it a pretty name here.

+The `apps.fdroid.additionalRepos` variable is only used to prepopulate the internal database of F-Droid repositories upon the first run of the application.
+Changes to this variable will not have any effect on phones that have already started the F-Droid application.